HoangNguyenIOS/iPhone_Bands/README.md

 OS X 10.8 Mountain Lion, XCode 5.

-The App is tested in iOS 7.
+The final App is installed and tested on iOS 7.

 License and Copyright
 ======